return42/sphkerneldoc/linux_src_doc/drivers/net/ethernet/stmicro/stmmac/stmmac_main_c.rst

 Description
 -----------

-on some platforms (e.g. ST), some HW system configuraton registers have to be set according to the link speed negotiated.
+on some platforms (e.g. ST), some HW system configuration registers have to be set according to the link speed negotiated.

 .. _`stmmac_enable_eee_mode`: